 EREA stands in solidarity with Indigenous peoples of Australia.
 Through collaborative partnerships they are mutually enriching, EREA will provide an inclusive and welcoming environment and offer a quality and culturally appropriate educational for Aboriginal and Torres Strait Islander young people.

 St Edmund’s College provides students of Aboriginal and Torres Strait Islander descent with a quality education that is founded in the values of Edmund Rice, is sensitive to the

-At St Edmund’s College (2018) we have 35 students enrolled who are of Aboriginal and Torres Strait Islander descent.
+At St Edmund’s College we have around 35 students enrolled who are of Aboriginal and Torres Strait Islander descent.
 These students range from Years 4-12.